 AltSoftSerial library is that for each edge in a transmitted byte an interrupt is raised and a lot of work has to be done at the end of a transmitted byte.
 This is not sustainable at high bit rates., i.e., 115200 bps and higher.

-In order to address this problem, I stuffed all of the things described above in one interrupt routine.
-This worked so so, but not really reliably.
+In order to address this issue, I stuffed all the things described above in one interrupt routine.
+This worked so-so, but not really reliably.
 In order to get to the bottom of it, I used (once again) my Saleae logic analyzer.
 And without it, I probably would have had a hard time to understand the problems.